-Our efforts are geared toward providing lasting solutions to curb hunger and poverty once for all.
-Widows living in abject poverty are equipped with skills and knowledge in income-generating activities.
+Our efforts are geared towards providing lasting solutions to curb hunger and poverty once and for all.
+Widows living in abject poverty are equipped with life skills and knowledge in income-generating activities.

-Here’s Life CBO with the local community has been bringing women together and helping them start income generating projects for self-sustainability.
+Here’s Life C.B.O. partners with the local community to bring women together and help them start income generating projects for self-sustainability.
 Most widows have endured scourging poverty, they have depended for years on handouts from able community members and leaders some going to an extend of begging on the streets.
 They lived and waited for someone somewhere to come and help them with a dream that never came to be.

-The widows discovered that they are the people; there is a problem – and they are the solution.
-What they needed was a paradigm shift, and CBO was able to facilitate this paradigm shift of mind through teachings and seminars.
+The widows have discovered that they are the people; there is a problem – and they are the solution.
+What they needed was a paradigm shift, and we have been able to facilitate this paradigm shift of mind through teachings and seminars.